 Most Haunted – Spooky tales

 Newton House is thought to be one of the most haunted houses in Britain and it’s clear to see why.
 Many have a spooky tale to tell about a ghostly encounter or paranormal experience.
-The servants' basement seems to be an area of high paranormal activity with visitors claiming to have seen, heard and even smelled the tobacco smoke of Walter the Butler.
+The servants' basement seems to be an area of high paranormal activity with visitors claiming to have seen, heard and even smellt the tobacco smoke of Walter the Butler.

 Some people have also experienced a choking sensation as they climb the sweeping cantilever staircase.
-It’s believed that this stems from the tragic tale of Lady Elinor Cavendish, who was strangled by her suiter when she refused his advances.
+It’s believed that this stems from the tragic tale of Lady Elinor Cavendish, who was strangled by her suitor when she refused his advances.